simomat/firefox-addon-skeleton/README.md

 It provides
  * package structure, `manifest.json` template
  * ability to write JavaScript in ES6 modules, which are bundled on build
+ * ability to import and bundle 3rd party code from npm packages
  * running JavaScript tests
  * easy build, run, pack, sign through `npm run`
  * dependencies for doing all that